alexzye/Create-Minimal-React-App/README.md

 ## Structure

-The created project will have the following structure.
+The project will be created with the following structure.

-*Note*: node_modules contents not listed
+*Note*: `node_modules` contents not listed

 ```
 project-name